 This 12-piece set of hard anodized aluminum cookware hits the sweet spot with not too few and not too many components.
 The budget-friendly set is perfect for folks with small kitchens, with just six vessels: two saucepans, two frying pans, a griddle, a Dutch oven, with corresponding lids and tools.
 It also comes with a slotted spoon, spatula, and ladle.
 A built-in heat indicator in the center of each piece helps prevent undercooking or overheating, which can extend the life of the set when kept under 350 degrees, where it’s both oven and dishwasher safe (but a microwave no-no).
-Available at Lowe’s.

-Named the best ceramic cookware set of 2017 by professional reviewers at The Spruce, this ceramic-coated 15-piece set boasts nine vessels and six lids, with saucepans, fry pans, a soup pot, a griddle, and more.
+This ceramic-coated, 15-piece set boasts nine vessels and six lids, with saucepans, fry pans, a soup pot, a griddle, and more.
 Safe in the dishwasher and the oven if kept under 350 degrees, the WearEver cookware is made of aluminum (and thus not microwave-friendly).
 Less heat-sensitive than its PTFE counterparts, the set can withstand cooking temperatures up to 700 degrees.
 Bring on the coq au vin and bananas foster!
-Available on Amazon.